The Excel NORMSINV function calculates the inverse of the Standard Normal Cumulative Distribution Function for a supplied probability value.

 The formulas are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.

-Further information and examples of the Excel Normsinv function are provided on the Microsoft Office website.
+For further information and examples of the Excel Normsinv function, see the Microsoft Office website.

 If you get an error from your Excel Normsinv function this is likely to be one of the following: